Resilience - for teens

 Figure out what your strengths are right now.

-The website Reachout has a lot of great information about strenghts, confidence and coping, and how to nuture yourself, in several sections:
+This website has a lot of great information about strenghts, confidence and coping, and how to nuture yourself, in several sections:

 Contents of this topic

 Where is it that you get your ‘power’?